Category Archives: nonviolence

 Consider the war in Ukraine.
 Civilian resistance to the Russian invaders is inspirational.
 Civilians have blocked tanks and convoys, berated or cajoled Russian soldiers to undermine their resolve, given wrong directions to Russian convoys, refused to cooperate, and mounted spontaneous protests in occupied areas.
 And all these tactics were improvised on the spot.

-Think how more effective non-violent defence would have been if it had been planned, and if Ukrainians had been trained in non-violent methods.
-With a civilian defence system in place, the Ukrainian armed forces might have allowed the Russian tanks to enter the country unimpeded.
+Think how more effective non-violent defense would have been if it had been planned, and if Ukrainians had been trained in non-violent methods.
+With a civilian defense system in place, the Ukrainian armed forces might have allowed the Russian tanks to enter the country unimpeded.
 No immediate deaths, no destruction.
 And what can you, the invader, do with tanks when you face a population united in defiance, unarmed protest and complete non-cooperation?
 Ukraine would be indigestible.

-Whether non-violent defence would have worked cannot be known.
+Whether non-violent defense would have worked cannot be known.
 But what is certain is this: the prevailing notion of national security is leading us to death and destruction, in Ukraine and elsewhere.
 Thus, a potential alternative — civilian-based defence — deserves critical scrutiny.
 My earlier reflection on this system reviewed its strategy and tactics, some limiting conditions and provisos, and its potential benefits.
-Now I turn to lacuna and obstacles in the theory and practice of non-violent defence.
+Now I turn to lacuna and obstacles in the theory and practice of non-violent defense.
 Only hard-headed questioning will mitigate the skepticism surrounding this approach.

 This critical review emphasizes the work of Gene Sharp – sometimes referred to as the “Clausewitz of non-violent warfare”.
 Recent major contributors on the methods of civilian resistance – in particular, Srdja Popovic and Erica Chenoworth – follow in Sharp’s footsteps.
 They provide either updated non-violent methods for a digital age (and for young rebels) or empirical evidence of the effectiveness of such an approach.